 'When you learn to force yourself to go to the gym or start your homework or eat a salad instead of a burger, part of what's happening is that you're changing how you think.
 You get better at learning to regulate their impulses.
 You learn how to distract yourself from temptations.
 And once you've gotten into that willpower groove, your brain is practised at helping you focus on a goal" (Todd Heatherton)

-The impact that a good night sleep will have on your self-regulatory strength and willpower muscle is also a large determining factor, and you can read more about this in my blog post The Benefits of Sleeping for Your Emotional State.
+The impact that a good night sleep will have on your self-regulatory strength and willpower muscle is also a large determining factor, and you can read more about this in my blog post Why Sleep Is Vital For Keeping Your Emotions In Check.

 The importance now lies in where exactly you choose to focus and flex that willpower muscle of yours.
 This decision plays a determining factor in your success rates of converting an old habit to a new one.